 Posture Policies

-This page introduces Sysdig posture policies and the requires and controls that comprise them, providing the conceptual background needed to create, edit, and apply compliance policies in your own environment.
+This page introduces Sysdig posture policies and the requirements and controls that comprise them, providing the conceptual background needed to create, edit, and apply compliance policies in your own environment.
 Posture Policies allow you to onfigure what is being evaluated by the Compliance feature in the context of compliance standards (CIS, NIST, etc.).

 In addition: